Culture and positive psychology: Cultural differences and the good life

 Previous research has demonstrated that the good life, as defined by subjective well-being, is rooted in predominantly Western ways of thinking.
 But, throughout history, subjective well-being has often become less vital in comparison to the needs to the larger community.
 This change results in individuals feeling subjective well-being in response to the success of their community rather than from their individual experiences.
 For example, the people of Bali see life as having two realms, everyday life and the spiritual world.
 Due to this dichotomy, it is difficult to examine subjective well-being without considering both realms, which occurs when positive psychology uses Western ways of thinking about the world.

 Another cultural difference in how one conceptualizes the good life can be seen in the beliefs of the Apsáalooke tribe, a Native American tribe in the US.
 Research has shown that for members of the Apsáalooke tribe, life satisfaction is deeply rooted in the belief that one's life is intertwined with others in their tribe.
 Due to this feeling of collectivity, satisfaction is taken from helping others.
 This example is just one of many in which other cultures differ in the concept of satisfaction from the concept of satisfaction in an individualistic culture.

 In addition, a difference between collectivist and individualist cultures is the conceptualization of positive and negative emotions, including happiness.
 For example, research indicates that individualism moderates the relationship between hedonism and happiness, such that hedonism is more strongly related to happiness in more individualistic (vs collectivistic) cultures.
 In individualist cultures, individuals attempt to avoid negative emotions, but in Eastern communities, some negative emotions are viewed as a virtue.
 One example of this is that collectivist cultures value shame because they view it as an opportunity to better themselves.
 So, when Western conceptualizations are applied to Eastern cultures, researchers run the risk of psychological imperialism.

 How does the culture of consumerism relate to positive psychology?
-Past research has shown that consumer culture and the pursuit of extrinsic goals leads to diminished well-being, in comparison to pursuing intrinsic goals that lead to an increase in well-being.
+Past research has shown that consumer culture and the pursuit of extrinsic goals lead to diminished well-being, in comparison to pursuing intrinsic goals that lead to an increase in well-being.
 These findings not only occur in America, but the same results occurred in samples across a variety of countries, including Romania, Germany, Russia, Singapore, and South Korea.
 These countries represent both individualistic and collectivist cultures, which demonstrates that one possible universal in positive psychology across cultures is the importance of the pursuit of intrinsic goals.